 A concern that can face a business owner is how to orderly and affordably transfer the business to the next generation or a key employee.
-With planning, adequate time and guidance from an American Federal Banker, business succession can be accomplished without negative financial consequences, whether an owner is planning for retirement or looking for a smaller role in the business for more time for new endeavors.
+With planning, adequate time and guidance from one of our experienced bankers, business succession can be accomplished without negative financial consequences, whether an owner is planning for retirement or looking for a smaller role in the business for more time for new endeavors.

 Failure to plan for business continuation can result in monetary loss and even loss of the business itself.
 For example, estate taxes alone can gobble up a significant percentage of a taxable estate, forcing a business to liquidate or incur debt to insure its continuation.

 Questions you’ll want to consider include: